radareorg/radare2-book/analysis/emulation.md

 [ESIL](../disassembling/esil.md) intermediate language and virtual machine.

-Radare2 supports this kind of partial emulation for all platforms that implements ESIL uplifting (x86/x86_64, ARM, MIPS, AVR, 8051, Gameboy, ...).
+Radare2 supports this kind of partial emulation for all platforms that implements ESIL uplifting (x86/x86_64, ARM, arm64, MIPS, powerpc, sparc, AVR, 8051, Gameboy, ...).

 One of the most common usages of such emulation is to calculate indirect jumps and conditional jumps.

-To see the ESIL representation of the program one can use `asm.esil` configuration variable, to check if the program uplifted correctly, and to grasp how ESIL works:
+To see the ESIL representation of the program one can use the `ao` command or enable the `asm.esil` configuration variable, to check if the program uplifted correctly, and to grasp how ESIL works:

 ```